 Raccoons are very intelligent animals which have excellent memory, dexterity, and drive.
 When they want something, they work hard and smart to get it!
 And often times, what they want isn’t good for homeowners.
 Although highly inconvenient and damaging, at least they do it for good reason: to breed and raise their young during the colder seasons.
-But a fantastic excuse doesn’t excuse the mess, Wildlife Removal San Antonio, and damage they leave behind; not to mention the possible diseases and infections they could pass along to humans and pets.
+But a fantastic excuse doesn’t excuse the mess, Iguana Removal Cost, and damage they leave behind; not to mention the possible diseases and infections they could pass along to humans and pets.

 For this reason, we do not need raccoons, or any wild animals, living in our houses.
 In order to prevent or handle raccoon troubles, you have to find out how raccoons gained entry into your home.
 Continue reading to find out how raccoons find their way into our homes at night, and how to get rid of them!

 One of the most common and favored spots for raccoons is the attic.
 Not only are they warm and dark, their entry points are high off the ground and away from predators.
 This is an ideal spot for a raccoon to breed and raise their pups through the winter.
 It gives them a safe, warm place away from nasty weather and much more.
 But how are they getting inside these attics you ask?
 Here is how: their paws!

 Roof top areas near the gutter are a frequent place for raccoons to search for entry points into a home.
 They have been known to rip off metal flashings on the border of roofs to expose openings beneath plywood and shingles.
 They’re also known to scope out weak or vulnerable areas of a home they can quickly pry available to get inside.